Cricket in fiction: Post-war fiction

 About 50 years after the bodyline controversy, Paul Wheeler wrote a fictionalised account of that infamous series in Bodyline: The Novel (1983).
 Wheeler also wrote the script for the Australian mini-series Bodyline (1984).

 Willie Rushton wrote the comic novel W.G.
 Grace's Last Case (1984), in which he imagined the cricketer having a side-line as a private detective.

 Mike Marqusee, the American poet and journalist, wrote Slow Turn, which foresees the rise of the International Cricket Council and commercialisation of international cricket in 1986.

 Also in the 1980s, the writer and broadcaster Peter Tinniswood published a series of ten books on cricket, fictional and humorous in nature.

 Early professional cricket in the aftermath of the Napoleonic Wars forms part of the historical backdrop to Bernard Cornwell's novel, Gallows Thief (2002).

 Cricket is a major part of the novella 24 for 3 (2007) by Jennie Walker, set in London, and the novel Netherland (2008) by Joseph O'Neill, set in New York.

 Chinaman: The Legend of Pradeep Mathew by Shehan Karunatilaka (2008) (known only by the subtitle in the USA) is in large part, an exploration of Sri Lankan cricket.

 In 2012 the former Derbyshire opening batsman and screenwriter Peter Gibbs wrote a novel, Settling the Score, about a fictional county match late in the 1969 season.

+Nathan Leamon's novel The Test (2018) is set among the players during the final Test of an Ashes series in England.

-In 2020, Nigel Hastilow wrote 'Close of Play' about a fictional limited-overs match to decide the fate of a village cricket club.
+In 2020, Nigel Hastilow wrote Close of Play about a fictional limited-overs match to decide the fate of a village cricket club.

 New Zealand cricket fiction

 New Zealand has produced some cricket fiction (mainly works for children and young people) and two adult novels in Michael O’Leary's Out of It (1987) and W. J. Foote's Poetry in Motion: The Tragic Tale of the Pukemanu Prodigy, New Zealand's Greatest Slow Bowler (2003).

-O’Leary's cult novella presents a fictionalised one-day match between New Zealand's mid-1980s team and an Out of It XI made up of rock stars, famous artists, poets and writers.
+O’Leary's cult novella presents a fictionalised one-day match between New Zealand's mid-1980s team and an "Out of It XI" made up of rock stars, famous artists, poets and writers.

 A new edition of Out of It appeared in 2012 edited by cricket poetry anthologist Mark Pirie and published by HeadworX in Wellington, New Zealand.
 Pirie also lists books of New Zealand cricket fiction as an appendix sourced from Rob Franks's comprehensive bibliography of New Zealand cricket literature, Kiwi Cricket Pages (UK, c2006).